Investment is one of the crucial things that a start-up requires to take off and continue to be relevant in the market.

 Fortunately, the market has a vast range of investment sources.
 One of them is Private Equity.

-However, as an investment capital source, it belongs to the alternative class (others include hedge funds, managed futures, venture capital and the like) and comprises of assets that are not enlisted on any public exchange.
+However, as an investment capital source, it belongs to the alternative class (others include hedge funds, managed futures, venture capital, and the like) and comprises assets not enlisted on any public exchange.

 As it follows, private equity is an alternative mode of investment (comprising of equity debts or securities) made in a company (generally, mature ones) that is not registered on a public exchange for holding equity shares in that company.